biointec/columba/further_info/advanced_options/README.md

 This file should contain one line with percentages (values between 0 and 1) separated by spaces.
 The ith percentage corresponds to the starting position (relative to the size of the pattern) of the (i + 1)th part (again this is zero-based).
 The starting position of the first part is always zero and should **not** be provided.
+Note that these values are only used if dynamic selection is turned off using `-nD/--no-dynamic-selection`.

 ### Dynamic Partitioning